World Association for Public Opinion Research: History

-Among the former presidents of WAPOR are Juan Linz, Elisabeth Noelle-Neumann, Robert Worcester and Seymour Martin Lipset.
+Among the former presidents of WAPOR are Juan Linz, Elisabeth Noelle-Neumann, Robert Worcester, Seymour Martin Lipset, and Michael Traugutt.

 Membership

 Over time, WAPOR's membership has grown and become more international.
 In 1956, roughly a decade after its founding, the association had 158 members from about 20 countries; by 1962, these figures had risen to approximately 200 and more than 30, respectively.

 In 1970, WAPOR had more than 300 members from 41 countries.

 As of 2021, the association has approximately 500 members from research institutes and universities in over 60 countries on six continents.
+On February 8, 2011, WAPOR Latinoamérica became the first recognized chapter, followed by WAPOR Asia Pacific (2016), WAPOR West Asia and North Africa (WANA) (2018), and WAPOR Sub-Saharan Africa (2022).

 Activities

 WAPOR sponsors the International Journal of Public Opinion Research, a social science journal published by Oxford University Press.

-Annual conference are held in a three-year cycle: with American Association for Public Opinion Research (AAPOR) in North America (Toronto 2019), in connection with either European Society for Opinion and Marketing Research (ESOMAR) or ESRA in Europe (Lisbon 2017), and in the third year somewhere else (Morocco 2018).
+Annual conference are held in a three-year cycle: with American Association for Public Opinion Research (AAPOR) in North America (Toronto 2019), in connection with either ESOMAR (European Society for Opinion and Marketing Research) or ESRA in Europe (Lisbon 2017), and in the third year somewhere else (Morocco 2018).
 This arrangement permits WAPOR members to meet with academic, commercial, and government researchers from the main centers of survey research around the globe.
-Our most recent annual conferences were held virtually due to the pandemic in 2020 and during the dates of November 2–6, 2021.
+The annual conferences are held in different countries each year, and the 2020 and 2021 annual conferences were held virtually due to the pandemic.
 AAPOR and ESOMAR are considered "allied associations."
+In 2021, WAPOR published a joint task force report with AAPOR on quality in comparative surveys.

 Since 1981, WAPOR offers the Helen Dinerman Award – created to honour sociologist Helen Dinerman – to individuals who have made "significant contributions to survey research methodology".